hkmarcoot/100-days-of-code-2nd/log.md

 Compare the Hero Section I made with purely CSS and the one I am making with Bootstrap.
 Attend recruitment clinic from the SOC bootcamp.
 Upload what the team did in hackathons to my 100DaysOfCode profile.
 11:46 PM · Sep 14, 2022·Twitter Web App

+### Day 136 | 2nd #100DaysOfCode

+Working on the interview questions preparation.
+Going over my application and CV.
+Summarising what I learned in the associate node.js developer course.
+Preparing the exam with mock MC questions in Udemy.
+11:48 PM · Sep 15, 2022·Twitter Web App